-There’s a lot of different combos to choose from and they cover all of the basics from the standard hack and slash attacks to juggle combos that allow you to stun some enemies for crowd control.
-Aside from that Fidget also has a projectile attack that you can enhance with an attack of your own to be a multi-hit storm of attacks that hit everything on the screen.
+There are a lot of different combos to choose from and they cover all of the basics from the standard hack and slash attacks to juggle combos that allow you to stun some enemies for crowd control.
+Aside from that, Fidget also has a projectile attack that you can enhance with an attack of your own to be a multi-hit storm of attacks that hit everything on the screen.

 As you play the game you’ll quickly find the best way to fight is to spam the attacks and then there goes the intricate combat.
 I’ve played Dust: An Elysian Tail twice on the easiest and hardest difficulty levels, on the easiest level you can just spam your basic attack for 99% of the game.
 For higher difficulty modes the enemies become more absorbent hit sponges and you’ll find a different attack to spam for the duration of the game.

 There’s no block in the game, instead there’s a parry system.
 If you and the enemy attack each other at the same exact moment you’ll knock the enemy back and disorient them, you’ll then have a clear shot.

 That sounds good on paper but here’s the rub.
 The majority of the game you’re going to be button mashing and the game won’t care, you’ll either mash right through a monster before it can attack or worst case scenario you’ll be mashing when he attacks and do an unplanned parry.
 There’s not much skill involved.